Dual graphs and modified Barlow--Bass resistance estimates for repeated barycentric subdivisions: Multiplicative estimates and other proofs

 Using a similar argument, $G^T_n$ can be obtained by identifying points in graph approximations of another non-p.c.f.
-Sierpinski gasket which appears at the end of \cite{Tep08}, and which is pictured in figure \ref{cutgraph}.
-The resistance between the corner points of these graphs is some constant times $(4/5)^n$, and thus the resistance between the corner points of $G^T_n$ is greater than this value.
-This proves that $\rho^T < 4/5$ because including more points in the boundary decreases resistance, so the resistance between the corner points is greater than the resistance between $A$ and $B$.

-Alternatively, if you connect the boundary points of the graph in figure \ref{ShortGraph} to a $\triangle$-network, it is dual to the network attained by connecting the corner points in the graph in figure \ref{cutgraph} to a $Y$-network.
-This explains why the resistances are reciprocal.
+Sierpinski gasket which appears at the end of \cite{Tep08}, and which is pictured in Figure~\ref{cutgraph}.
+The resistance between the corner points of these graphs is some constant times $(4/5)^n$, and thus the resistance between the corner points of $G^T_n$ is less than this value.
+This proves that $\rho^T \leq 4/5$ because including more points in the boundary decreases resistance, so the resistance between the corner points is greater than the resistance between $A$ and $B$.
+Alternatively, if we connect the boundary points of the graph in the left of Figure~\ref{cutgraph} to a $\triangle$-network, it is dual to the network attained by connecting the corner points in the graph in the right of Figure~\ref{cutgraph} to a $Y$-network.
+This aslo explains why the resistances are reciprocal.